webmin/webmin.com/content/changelog/webmin-1.962-and-usermin-1.812-released.md

 ---
 title: "Webmin 1.962 and Usermin 1.812 released"
 date: 2020-11-11
-description: "These are bugfix releases for 2-factor signin and other small issues."
-categories: []
-aliases: []
-toc: false
-draft: false
+tags: ["changelog", "webmin-changelog", "usermin-changelog"]
 ---

-These are bugfix releases for 2-factor signin and other small issues.
+These are bugfix releases for 2FA signin and other small issues.